-Smithgall Woods State Park: Martin’s Mine and Cathy Ellis Memorial Trails Professional Review and Guide
+Smithgall Woods State Park: Martin’s Mine and Cathy Ellis Memorial Trails Professional Guide

 "It’s hard to imagine that the vibrant forest surrounding the Martin’s Mine Trail was once stripped barren.
 But in the 1850s, hydraulic mining, including the use of water cannons, lay waste to the Smithgall Woods landscape.
 This path explores the area where Scottish immigrant John Martin established a gold mine in the 1890s.

 The trail takes you through the old stamp mill site and passes the area where Martin dug three shafts.
 After completing the Martin’s Mine Trail, proceed to the Cathy Ellis Memorial Trail, which is named in honor of a young woman who died while hiking in the Chattahoochee National Forest.
 The short trail leads to the top of a ridge where a pavilion provides a good place to sit, relax, and enjoy this particularly peaceful part of Smithgall Woods.
 You then descend to the confluence of Dukes Creek and Alabama Creek and end with a visit to a secluded waterfall."